Do a Quick Body Scan

 Make Insulin Work for Your Lifestyle

 Let your doctor know if you're always on the go and you don't eat at regular times.
-She may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
+They may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
 It typically starts to affect your blood sugar in 5 to 15 minutes.
 It could make things easier.
 You can take this kind of insulin just before you eat.
 Or you can adjust the pump before meals or exercise.

 Power Up Your Diet